-There has been a weak positive (i.e. increasing) relationship for annual estimates of chum outmigrants (regression, p=0.37, n=14; see Figure 3.4).
+There is, as yet, no positive (i.e. increasing) relationship for annual estimates of chum outmigrants (regression, p=0.55, n=15; see Figure 3.4).
 However, a non-linear relationship is expected for pacific salmon species that typically have variable egg-to-fry survival year to year due to density-dependent mortality (i.e. a plateau or decline in recruitment in a compensatory relationship like a Beverton-Holt or Ricker relationship).
-Figure 3.27 illustrates the emerging compensatory stock-recruitment relationship for South Alouette River chum salmon.
+Figure 3.32 illustrates the emerging compensatory stock-recruitment relationship for South Alouette River chum salmon.
 The assumption that the low 2007 fry production was due to the atypical flood conditions was inaccurate.
 The replication of the low fry production results in 2010 following similar high spawner escapements (i.e. ALLCO fence count >150,000, Table 3.4) indicates that fence counts are a fair indicator of run size in the river as a whole and that egg-to-fry survival is not constant year to year but has hit the point of significant density-dependent mortality.
-This suggests that the 2007 and 2010 years represent over-escapement and maximum chum fry production would be achieved in the range of 60,000 to 100,000 chum spawners at the ALLCO fence.
-Unfortunately, the 2011 chum fry production was much lower than the approximately 25 million fry the stock-recruitment curve predicts (Figure 3.27).
+This suggests that the 2007 and 2010 years represent over-escapement and maximum chum fry production would be achieved in the range of 60,000 to 120,000 chum spawners at the ALLCO fence.
+The 2012 chum fry production was much lower than the approximately 15 million fry the stock-recruitment curve predicts (Figure 3.32).
 Due to the low sample size and large amount of variation, caution should be exercised in interpreting results and further data is required to comment with any confidence.

-Figure 3.27.
+Figure 3.32.
 Relationship between chum salmon spawners enumerated at the FRCC-ARMS hatchery fence and the number of fry out-migrants the following spring.

 The remaining independent variables of water discharge (during out-migration period and mean annual), water temperature (during out-migration period) and substrate quality illustrated little effect on chum fry production.
-This is due in large part to the high variability in fry production and the low variability in the associated environmental data (Figure 3.28).
+This is due in large part to the high variability in fry production and the low variability in the associated environmental data (Figure 3.33).

-Figure 3.28.
+Figure 3.33.
 Relationship between chum fry production and environmental variables monitored within the South Alouette River.

-There is no relationship between fence counts of coho salmon spawners at the FRCC-ARMS hatchery fence and the number of smolt out-migrants one year later in the spring (Figure 3.29).
-As more data points are acquired the relationship is becoming weaker (see Cope 2009).
+There is a very weak relationship between fence counts of coho salmon spawners at the FRCC-ARMS hatchery fence and the number of smolt out-migrants one year later in the spring (Figure 3.34).
 This suggests that fence counts are not a good indicator of coho run size in the river as a whole.
 This result was expected as coho are typically tributary spawners.

-Figure 3.29.
+Figure 3.34.
 Relationship between coho salmon spawners enumerated at the FRCC-ARMS hatchery fence and the number of smolt out-migrants one year later.

-There is a significant relationship between trapping duration and coho smolt out-migrant estimate (Figure 3.30; regression, p=0.04).
+There is a significant relationship between trapping duration and coho smolt out-migrant estimate (Figure 3.35; regression, p=0.02).
 This was due to the confounding effect in recent years (i.e. 2003-2007) of the increasing impact of tidal backwatering from the Pitt River on trapping efficiency at the previous (216th St.) trapping location.
 This effect was manifest as earlier end dates (i.e. trap duration) resulting from declining and/or inefficient trapping.
 The strong positive relationship between trap duration and coho smolt out-migrants confirms incomplete enumeration during these years.